 Juan, the severely disabled adult dependent on a support system

 Juan’s caregiver has a phone that is assigned to Juan as it contains his medical history as well as a care plan that must be followed to ensure his continued health.
 Juan’s phone travels with him whenever he needs to go to the hospital for treatment, which is frequent.
-The caregivers at all of these locations can access and update data for Juan on his smartphone.
+The caregivers at all these locations can access and update data for Juan on his smartphone.

 Maya, the teenager who is alone on the streets